Coordinator & Nursing Mother Responsibilities

 • Ensure that the room is cleaned on a regular basis (see below), and report any cleaning or maintenance issues.

-• If desired, contact us or MIT Health for informational brochures on breastfeeding and MIT work-life programs.
+• If desired, contact us or MIT Health for informational brochures on breastfeeding and Work-Life programs.

-• Contact us or your department’s administrative officer or Human Resources officer with any questions you may have about your role, or for help addressing difficulties encountered by users.
+• Contact us, your department’s administrative officer, or Human Resources Officer with questions you have about your role, or for help addressing difficulties encountered by users.

 Door sign